 - Additional field trips will be scheduled to Temple Emanu-El and other faith communities.
 Information will be provided to parents and mentors when these dates are selected!

 Confirmation at First United Methodist Church of Coppell is a journey by which students begin to understand and affirm their Christian beliefs and claim their place in the life of the church.

 This program is designed primarily for students in the sixth grade.
 When there is a sufficient number of older youth who are in need of and desire to participate in the Confirmation process, a separate program will be set up for them by Student Ministries Department.

 The sixth grade class shall begin in the fall of each year and run the school year, with Confirmation weekend taking place on the first Saturday/Sunday in May.

 Confirmation provides many rewarding experiences for the students to help grow their faith and discipleship.
 The expectation is that each student will participate to the fullest extent possible.

 Attendance Policy – Youth are expected to attend Sunday morning classes at least 10 times over the course of Confirmation and attend FUMC worship services at least 6 times over the course of Confirmation.
-Parents are required to attend three sessions led by pastors to gain understanding of what students are learning so they may engage more fully throughout the Confirmation process.

 Parent Involvement – Confirmation is a time when youth and parents have the opportunity to learn together and to discuss aspects of their faith they may never have talked about before.
 Additionally, the need for teachers, chaperones, activity coordinators, and drivers necessitates a heavy involvement by parents.